Tearnote/Minote/README.md

 An upcoming puzzle action game, written in C++20.

 ## Building
-Continuously tested on Linux (GCC) and Windows (MSYS2 MinGW).
-Should be portable to any platform with OpenGL 3.3 core profile and a recent standards-compliant compiler.
+Continuously tested on Windows (MSYS2 MinGW), but should be portable to any platform with OpenGL 3.3 core profile and a recent standards-compliant compiler.

 Standard CMake build process:
 ```